 For over a decade, the U.S. Department of State, in cooperation with the Association of Holocaust Organizations (AHO) in New York, has helped organize summer teacher-training programs in the United States to foster Holocaust education.
 To date, this initiative has brought more than 300 teachers from some thirteen countries to U.S. Holocaust-related institutions for training seminars.
 Given that 2020 marks the 75th anniversary of the liberation of the Auschwitz-Birkenau death camp, there is a renewed interest by teachers and others in Europe in Holocaust-related issues as the survivor generation passes on.

-These teacher-training programs have been highly effective.
-Teachers were exposed to innovative, effective methods of teaching the history of the Holocaust, and by interacting with each other and with American participants, were able to gain new perspectives on the challenges in teaching this particular topic.
+Overall these teacher-training programs have been highly effective.
+Teachers are exposed to new and innovative methods of teaching the Holocaust, and by interacting with each other and with American participants, they gain new perspectives on the challenges of teaching the history of the Holocaust.